Fej\'er--Riesz factorization for positive noncommutative trigonometric polynomials

 \subsection{Further results and guide to the paper}

 The claim regarding the existence of $\epsilon>0$ made in Remark~\ref{r:t:main:bounds} is established in Section~\ref{s:no-eps-no-problem}.
 Two ingredients of independent interest underlie the proofs of Theorems~\ref{t:main} and \ref{t:main:noY}.
-First, we establish a positive–semidefinite (psd) Parrott theorem \cite{parrott} whose (block) entries are functions on a group $G$.
+First, we establish a positive semidefinite (psd) Parrott theorem \cite{parrott} whose (block) entries are functions on a group $G$.
 See Theorem~\ref{p:PsD-Parrot-for-forms}.
 This variant of Parrott's theorem then feeds into solving psd matrix completion problems for the free semigroup $\llx_\vg$ and the free product group $\Ztg.$ See Theorem~\ref{l:compHX} and Theorem~\ref{l:completeZ2}, respectively.
 For $\Ztg$ the solution to the matrix completion problem is novel even for the case where $G$ is trivial.

 Section \ref{sec:psd_functions_on_groups_arise_from_unitary_representations} provides a bridge to representation theory.
 The fact that a psd function (kernel) on a group is realized as a compression of a unitary representation of that group applies to $\Ztg\times G$ and also extends to $\llx_{\vg}\times G,$ see Proposition \ref{p:freeY}.
 Section \ref{s:nested-sequences} packages the truncated Gram data into a compact, nested family and extracts a single truncation level depending only on a fixed compact collection of trigonometric polynomials.
-It is this uniformity that produces degree bounds $M^\prime$ alluded to in Remark~\ref{r:t:main:bounds}.
-A precise statement appears as Lemma~\ref{l:nested:tilde}.
+A precise statement appears as Lemma~\ref{l:nested:tilde} and it is this uniformity that produces degree bounds $M^\prime$ alluded to in Remark~\ref{r:t:main:bounds}.
 Section \ref{sec:proofs} assembles these pieces to prove the Fej\'er–Riesz factorization Theorem \ref{t:main} with optimal $\groupW$–degree under uniform strict positivity and, for trivial $\groupY$, the ``perfect'' group–algebra Positivstellensatz Theorem \ref{t:main:noY} on $\Ztg$.

 Finally, Section \ref{s:examples} presents (counter)examples in the cases of $\ZZ_2*\ZZ_3$ and $\ZZ_3^{*2}$ that show our results are sharp.